shajithmukundan/ServoBitClone/README.md

 It is also possible to set the speed at which each servo moves to its new position, which gives a smoother operation

-In addition, the 4tronix ServoBit contains a single Smart RGB status LED which can be set to any colour and brightness and a flashing function is also available.
+In addition, the 4tronix ServoBit contains a single FireLed status indicator which can be set to any colour and brightness with a flashing function also available.

 ## Setting the servos